-Contact Admission at (504) 398-2175 or email@example.com.
+Contact Admissions at (504) 398-2175 or email@example.com.

-Through Dual Enrollment at UHC, students can save valuable time and money on their college education.
+Participating students can save valuable time and money on their college education.
 You can also experience what it is like to take college courses in a nurturing environment such as UHC.
 If you're ready for Dual Enrollment courses, UHC is ready to welcome you.

 You'll Always Find Support At UHC

-UHC offers more than 65 academic programs, including Biology, Business, Education, Social Sciences, Counseling, English, and Theology.
-Students can major in General Studies or Liberal Arts, as well as Nursing or Radiologic Technology.
-General educational and elective courses are offered in this wide range of disciplines.
-Our faculty is experienced, accomplished, and caring.
-As a fully accredited liberal arts university, UHC credits are transferable to other accredited academic programs.
-For more information on UHC accreditation or to view the Course Catalog, visit UHC.edu.
+UHC offers more than 65 academic programs and concentrations, including Biology, Food Science, Business, Education, Social Sciences, Counseling, English, Nursing, and Theology.
+General education and elective courses are offered in this wide range of disciplines.
+Our faculty are experienced, accomplished, and caring.
+As a fully-accredited liberal arts university, UHC credits are transferable to other accredited academic institutions.

 Join Our Accomplished Community